 This is because part of the value of a car accident claim is the injured person's pain and suffering, which is not typically subject to exact calculation.
 So, in reality, a claim is not worth, for example, $50,000.
 Instead, it's more accurate to say that the case is worth between $40,000 and $60,000.
 When you think about the value of a car accident claim this way, you may get a better picture of what your car accident settlement goals should be.
 In a case that's worth $40,000 to $60,000, your goal should be to settle the case for somewhere in that range (hopefully towards the higher end).

-So, if you and your lawyer value your car accident case at $40,000 to $60,000, and the insurer’s final pre-suit offer is $52,000, you take the offer and settle the case.
+So, if you and your lawyer value your car accident case at $40,000 to $60,000, and the insurer adjuster's settlement offer is $52,000, you take the offer and settle the case.
 That’s an easy decision.
-If the insurer’s final pre-suit offer is $38,500, it probably makes sense to take it.
+If the insurer’s final offer is $38,500, it probably makes sense to take it.
 It's close enough to your valuation of the case.
-If the final offer is $20,000, that’s also an easy decision.
-Put the case in suit.
+If the final offer is $20,000, that’s also an easy decision: it's time to file a lawsuit.

 Now for a harder example.
 Let’s say the insurer’s final offer is $30,000.
 In that situation, you're certainly justified in filing a lawsuit.
 The offer wasn’t close enough to your valuation of the case.
 But, keep in mind that if you put a case in suit, you most likely won’t be able to talk settlement again for at least a few months.
 This is because, once the case is in suit, the defense attorney will want to do pre-trial investigation and discovery, and the insurer probably won't be interested in talking settlement until its attorneys have completed investigation and are ready to make a settlement recommendation to the insurer.

 Also, keep in mind that, if you file suit, your lawyer’s out of pocket expenses and case costs will start to increase significantly, and it's possible that a later settlement will not put a significant amount of additional money in your pocket.